NikosEfth/im2rbte/README.md

 This is the official implementation of the method proposed in the ICPR 2022 paper [Edge Augmentation for Large-Scale Sketch Recognition without Sketches](https://arxiv.org/abs/2202.13164).

-If you find this useful in your research you can cite our paper.

 ```
 @inproceedings{im2rBTE2022,
  title = {Edge Augmentation for Large-Scale Sketch Recognition without Sketches},